jtlapp/jvm-vs-jsr/README.md

 ## Installation and Setup

-Install kubectl, helm, helmfile, and configure kubectl for your cluster.
+Install kubectl, helm, and helmfile, and configure kubectl for your cluster.

 Run `helmfile init` to further install the Helm "diff" and "secrets" plugins.